redFrik/udk17-Digital_Harmony/udk170601/README.md

-more osc
+characters + more osc
 --------------------

+this time we will try out characters (players) in unity and also look at sending out controller osc data. (so far we have only received.)

 mixing osc
 --

 in this example we take in osc data from supercollider and *add* it to the position of a character (first person shooter prefab). this to demonstrate how we can both control the character using the standard keyboard and mouse controls, and at the same time mix in positional data from an oscillator via osc.

-* start unity and create a new project
+* start unity and create a new 3d project
 * select GameObject / 3D Object / Terrain
 * select Assets / Import Package / Characters
 * just click 'import' in the window that pops up to import everything